kubakar/jira-fetch/README.md

 ## Commands

+- run `npm i` install dependencies
-- run `node index.js` in order to start the app and generate _output.txt_ file
+- run `npm start` in order to start the app and generate _output.txt_ file
 - run `npm run test` in order to start test suite